Update January 2013: The two-month gap for stays in India has been lifted.

 First, open the official Indian visa application form in a tab or new browser window.

 You may be prompted about the official site being insecure or the security certificate being invalid.
-You should install the security certificate to ensure that your connection is encrypted; you will be sharing very sensitive information online.
+While not ideal, you can safely ignore the warning.

 Note: Once you verify the visa application form for the last time and save it, you cannot go back to make any changes!
 If you see later that you have made a mistake, you must start a brand new form.
 Record the temporary filing number that you are given for reference in case you lose connection during the process.

 Incorrect choosing the Indian mission on the top of the form is the #1 reason that applicants get immediately rejected.

 The Indian mission should be the consulate where you are applying.
 If applying while at home in the US, don't choose a consulate based solely on driving distance.
 The India mission is based upon where you are currently living and applying (i.e., if your permanent address is in Chicago but you are working in Bangkok for one month, choose the Bangkok mission).